ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

 # Sending emails from a service

-## What you'll build
+## Overview

-Let's develop a service that sends an email when a client makes an appointment at a hospital.
+In this tutorial, we will develop a service that sends an email when a client makes an appointment at a hospital.
 The information about the appointment details is sent to the user with the email.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension, and then run the service.
 This resource will receive the user request, retrieve details from the backend service, and send an email to the user with the appointment details.